nothing-githb/deneme/Secret-Key Encryption Lab/README.md

-# You can reach the solutions from report.pdf
+# You can reach the solutions from [report.](https://github.com/nothing-githb/seedlab/blob/master/Secret-Key%20Encryption%20Lab/report.pdf)